googleapis/langchain-google-alloydb-pg-python/README.md

 Install this library in a [`virtualenv`][venv] using pip. [`virtualenv`][venv] is a tool to create isolated Python environments.
-The basic problem it addresses is one of dependencies and versions, and indirectly permissions.
+The basic problem it addresses is one of dependencies and versions, and indirectly permission.

 With [`virtualenv`][venv], it's possible to install this library without needing system install permissions, and without clashing with the installed system